Stylback/home-server/README.md

 ## Dynamic DNS with ddns-updater

-We want our domain to point to our routers IP-address.
-This address, called a dynamic IP-address, will change over time and can cause our registrar to point the wrong way were it not updated.
-To solve this we will utilize [ddns-updater](https://github.com/qdm12/ddns-updater), which is a dynamic DNS service that will regularly check our public IP-address and convey any changes to Njalla.
+[ddns-updater](https://github.com/qdm12/ddns-updater) is a dynamic DNS service that will regularly check our public IP-address and convey any changes to our registrar.

 <details><summary>Click to expand</summary>
 <p>